YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

    .. parsed-literal::
       $ ./gen_leaf

 This also creates a leaf-level certificate for Bob.
-The openssl.conf used to create this example in available in the download for your reference.
+The openssl.conf used to create this example is available for your reference.
 Ensure that your openssl.conf file is configured according to your environment and security requirements.

 3. Create the $ydb_crypt_config file.
 Specify the names of all participating instances.